sokcheng/Kitsuchan-NG/COMMANDS.md

 Sandwich!

 ## sh
 Execute a system command.
-Only the owner may run this.
+Bot owner only.

 ## slap
 Slap a member!